tinamayswinkels/sukhavati/_drafts/2025-04-17-recipe-of-the-month-chai-tea.md

 **Serves 1.**

 For more delicious recipes you can purchase our Ayurvedic Cookbook.
-Please contact rejuvenation@sukhavatibali.com or contact us here, today for more information!
+Please contact rejuvenation@sukhavatibali.com or contact us here, today for more information.